Note: Click the links above to jump to a specific section.

 As was mentioned earlier, Bluetooth was originally designed to be used for wireless headphones.
-At the time, this was a groundbreaking technology.
-However, the use of bluetooth has been drastically expanded upon over recent years.
+At the time, this was groundbreaking technology.
+However, the use of Bluetooth has been drastically expanded upon over recent years.

 What are the limitations of Bluetooth?

-In addition to radius, the network itself is designed to be very low-impact and power-efficient.
-This means that it cannot really transfer data quite as quickly as wi-fi, for example.
+In addition to the radius, the network itself is designed to be very low-impact and power-efficient.
+This means that it cannot really transfer data quite as quickly as Wi-Fi, for example.
 In essence, Bluetooth cannot transfer data very quickly, nor very far.